RedHatNordicsSA/linux4win/content/lab0.md

 # Accessing your environment using the Web console

 To get access to the Red Hat Enterprise Linux machines, we will use a feature called ```Web console``` which is an application that provides a web based interface to a Linux machine.
 The application uses the native interfaces of Linux to display information and provide management capabilities in a focused web environments.
-Often when you search for information about how to do something in Linux, you will find instructions about commands to run in terminals, to switch out the graphical environments of Windows to a terminal can sometimes feel cumbersome and strange, even though, when you learn, it can be a more effective way of working.
+This is very useful, as you do not have to install a full graphical environment on your Linux servers to be able to manage them.
+People will often associate Linux with complicated commands run in terminals, but you will soon learn that you can do a lot in a more familiar graphical environment.

 :star: If you want to learn more about the ```Web console``` software, the open source project which ```Web console``` is based on, is called ```Cockpit```.
 [Click here to visit Cockpit's home on the www (https://cockpit-project.org).](https://cockpit-project.org "Cockpit webpage")

-Now, let's log in to your first Red Hat Enterprise Linux instance.
+Now, let's log in to your first Red Hat Enterprise Linux server.

 :boom: From the list provided by the instructor, locate the address labeled **Start here** and open a web-browser.